Track Metadata

 Alternate Track List Sort Orders

-As noted above, you can request the track list in a diferent order by supplying a different value for the sort parameter.
+As noted above, you can request the track list in a different order by supplying a different value for the sort parameter.
 The value 0 gives the order just described, with the default second column information configured for the media.
 The sort values discovered so far are shown in the following table, and return menu items with the specified item type values in argument 7.

 In all these alternate orders, Arg 2 still holds the ID of the track, and Arg 4 (Label 1) its title, but Arg 1 holds a different ID depending on the sort chosen, and Arg 6 (Label 2) a different string, as described in the table: